pun1sh3rx0/rtv33/README.md

 ## A computer or device with internet to access and download these files (Because you will be doing analysis and investigation)

+## Choose one or more cases (I recommend you try all) and send your answers with the number case you chose for email pun1sh3rx0@gmail.com

 ## Wireshark
 https://www.wireshark.org/download.html